Permian Basin (North America): Cisuralian Epoch (298.9–272.3 mya)

 The Cisuralian Epoch contained two ages, the Wolfcampian and the Leonardian, both of which have a geological formation in the Permian Basin named after them.

 The Wolfcampian Formation lies conformably on top of the Pennsylvanian Formation and is the first formation from the Permian Period.
 Its composition varies depending on its location in the Basin, with the northernmost part being more rich in shale.
 The thickness of this formation also varies, reaching a maximum of 500 m.
 The Wolfcampian is made up primarily of grey to brown shale and fine-grained, chert-dominated, brown limestone.
 There are also interbedded layers of fine-grained sandstone found within the formation.

 The primary formation that remains from the Leonardian Age is called the Bone Spring Limestone, which reaches a max thickness of 600 m and lies directly below the Capitan Reef Complex.
 The Bone Spring limestone can be divided into two formations: the Victorio Peak Member, which consists of massive beds of limestone measuring up to 30 m; and the Cutoff Shale Member, which is formed from black, platy, siliceous shale and shaley sandstone.
 The Bone Spring Limestone consists of several fossils, such as bryozoans, crinoids, and spirifers, but lack algae and sponges that are plentiful in the rest of the Permian Reef Complex.
 Rocks from the Bone Spring Limestone are predominantly found in the Delaware Basin, but the Victorio Peak Member extends into the shelf margin area.

-Guadelupian Epoch (272.3–259.8 mya)
+Guadalupian Epoch (272.3–259.8 mya)

 The Guadalupian Epoch was named after the Guadalupe Mountains, since this epoch in the Permian is when reef building was at its most efficient.
 Lasting from approximately 272–260 mya, this epoch was dominated by the Delaware Mountain Group, which can be further subdivided into rock divisions based on location in the Permian Reef Complex.